Amsterdam/amsterdam-app-frontend/.docs/storybook.md

 ### Known issues

 - Animation will not loop if `useNativeDriver` is true.
 When using RNW, `useNativeDriver` cannot be used, because animations are handled by javascript.
-The solution is to simply set `seNativeDriver` to `Platform.OS !== 'web'`, but we prefer not to modify the app code to fix this minor issue.
+The solution is to simply set `useNativeDriver` to `Platform.OS !== 'web'`, but we prefer not to modify the app code to fix this minor issue.

 ## Storybook + Vite